 - [c] Advances to/from the Foundation classified as current are due on demand and bear interest at the prime rate of interest.
-For the year ended March 31, 2020, net interest expense of \$40 [2019 interest income of \$58] was recorded in the consolidated statement of operations.
-As at March 31, 2020, \$2,275 was due from [2019 \$80 due to] the Foundation. - [d] On August 22, 2019, the Foundation provided a \$3,000 line of credit due at the earlier of securing alternate construction financing for the Apotex facility and August 29, 2021, bearing interest at 5% accrued quarterly [note 7].
+For the year ended March 31, 2021, net interest expense of \$80 [2020 - interest expense of \$40] was recorded in interest expense within the consolidated statement of operations.
+As at March 31, 2021, \$3,828 was due to [2020 - \$2,275 due from] the Foundation. - [d] On August 22, 2019, the Foundation provided a \$3,000 line of credit due at the earlier of securing alternate construction financing for the Apotex facility and August 29, 2021, bearing interest at 5% accrued quarterly [note 7].
 The line of credit is collateralized by parking revenue. - [e] The Centre provides the Foundation with office space, furniture and equipment at no cost.
 Salaries, benefits and certain other expenses are paid by the Centre and are reimbursed by the Foundation.